Comic book superhero

 Sure, Squirrel Girl seems to be a joke character, and her many victories could just be a gag about low-powered characters who improbably defeat really powerful villains.
 But as Tippy-Toe said in the "Deadpool-GLI Summer Fun Spectacular" from 2007:

 "Yeah, that's right.
 Squirrel Girl totally pwns Doc Doom.
 Know why?
 'Cause of somethin' that happened in a story by Steve-freakin'-Ditko!
 That's so in continuity.
 So just deal with it, fanboy."

-Squirrel Girl is madly in love with the hero Speedball, and she's been very unhappy about his recent transformation into masochistic emo-boy Penance.
+For a long time, Squirrel Girl was supposed to be madly in love with the hero Speedball, and she was very unhappy about his transformation into masochistic emo-boy Penance.
 Her primary and most intelligent squirrel buddies include Monkey Joe (recently deceased) and Tippy-Toe.
-She's been offered a position with S.H.I.E.L.D. because of her uncanny abilities at beating up supervillains, but she's said she prefers hanging out with the Great Lakes Initiative.
+At one time, she was offered a position with S.H.I.E.L.D. because of her uncanny abilities at beating up supervillains, but she preferred hanging out with the Great Lakes Initiative.

 Research: Mostly from The Appendix to the Handbook of the Marvel Universe